History

 Origination of the Upkeep Committee:

-The Drumsheugh Gardens Upkeep Committee was established in 1878 with the remit to preserve and maintain the quality of the Gardens for the benefit of owners/residents/occupiers and is guided by a Constitution, reference to which can be made upon request through the Contact page on this website.
+The DGUC was established in 1878 with the remit to preserve and maintain the quality of the Gardens for the benefit of Owners and is guided by a Constitution, reference to which can be made upon request through the Contact page on this website.
+The 150th anniversary of the formation of the DGUC is due in 2028.
+Considerations are already being given to potential ways to celebrate the history and activities of the Gardens and suggestions from others would be welcomed.